by Brittany Hunter

 Unfortunately, this takeover of the country’s primary source of wealth meant that those experienced in the field were now pushed out, and replaced with inexperienced workers.
 And after years of continued mismanagement and poor decision-making at the hand of the state, the oil output began declining significantly.

-As of earlier this year, the country was down to producing around 1.7 barrels of oil each day, but its continued decline is inevitable.
+As of earlier this year, the country was down to producing around 1.7 million barrels of oil each day, but its continued decline is inevitable.

 According to the logic held by those who refuse to acknowledge the connection between economic liberties and civil liberties, this situation should not have had an effect on the day to day lives of Venezuelans.
 But this is simply not the case.